MTG/freesound/_docs/api/source/resources.rst

 ======================  =========================  ======================
 Name                    Type                       Description
 ======================  =========================  ======================
 ``query``               string                     The query!
 The ``query`` is the main parameter used to define a query.
 You can type several terms separated by spaces or phrases wrapped inside quote '"' characters.
 For every term, you can also use '+' and '-' modifier characters to indicate that a term is "mandatory" or "prohibited" (by default, terms are considered to be "mandatory").
 For example, in a query such as ``query=term_a -term_b``, sounds including ``term_b`` will not match the search criteria.
 The query does a weighted search over some sound properties including sound tags, the sound name, its description, pack name and the sound id.
-Therefore, searching for ``query=123`` will find you sounds with id 1234, sounds that have 1234 in the description, in tags, etc. You'll find some examples below.
+Therefore, searching for ``query=123`` will find you sounds with id 1234, sounds that have 1234 in the description, in the tags, etc. You'll find some examples below.
 ``filter``              string                     Allows filtering query results.
 See below for more information.
 ``sort``                string                     Indicates how query results should be sorted.
 See below for a list of the sorting options.
 By default ``sort=score``.
 ``group_by_pack``       bool (yes=1, no=0)         This parameter represents a boolean option to indicate whether to collapse results belonging to sounds of the same pack into single entries in the results list.
 If ``group_by_pack=1`` and search results contain more than one sound that belongs to the same pack, only one sound for each distinct pack is returned (sounds with no packs are returned as well).
 However, the returned sound will feature two extra properties to access these other sounds omitted from the results list: ``n_from_same_pack``: indicates how many other results belong to the same pack (and have not been returned) ``more_from_same_pack``: uri pointing to the list of omitted sound results of the same pack (also including the result which has already been returned).
+See examples below.
 By default ``group_by_pack=0``.
 ======================  =========================  ======================